clojurewerkz/elastisch/README.md

 Elastisch is a not a young project.
 Started in late 2011, it has been used in production since the early days.
 Elastisch API is stable.
-1.0 was released in September 2012, 2.0 in June 2014, 2.1 in December 2014, 2.2 in January 2016.
+1.0 was released in September 2012, 2.0 in June 2014, 3.0 in December 2018.

+## Supported ElasticSearch Versions

+Elastisch 6.x (master) targets ElasticSearch 6.x (and 5.x to the extent possible).

 Elastisch 3.x focuses on Elasticsearch 2.x support.

-Elastisch 6.x (master) targets ElasticSearch 6.x (and 5.x to the extent possible).

 ## Artifacts